BYU-ODH/y-video-back-end/README.md

 `user_creator.clj` - This is where users are logged into the app.
 Upon their first login, their information is also added to the database.

+## Adding DB Fields

+To add fields to a model (like adding an address to Users, or owner-email to Collections), the models must be updated in the following places:

+1. `resources/migrations/init.sql`
+2. `src/clj/y_video_back/models.clj`
+3. `src/clj/y_video_back/model_specs.clj`
+4. `test/clj/unit/y_video_back/routes/search_tests.clj`

+There may also be other places that must be updated.
+Running `lein test` from the top directory will likely identify these places.

 ### To be continued!

 Stay tuned for more exciting technical documentation....